 The compatibility is also good from Windows 10 to Linux.

 The one downside is it doesn’t use the new 802.11ac protocol but the 802.11n.
-Still it is a good unit that will help boost the range of a wireless signal.

-The TP-Link WN722N is a notorious USB adapter that has been available for awhile and still going strong.
+The TP-Link WN722N is a notorious USB adapter that has been available for a while and still going strong.

 It also has a 4dBi omni-directional antenna for improved coverage.